Niewidzialna ręka wolnej gospodarki potrzebuje korekty? Sprawdza Joanna Krysta GRAPE | Tłoczone z danych dla Dziennika Gazety Prawnej.

 Krysta

-Joanna is an incoming Economics PhD student at the Stanford University.
+Joanna is a 2nd year PhD student in Economics at Stanford University.
 Prior to that, she was a Masters student of the Erasmus Mundus Joint Master Degree (EMJMD) QEM program at the Warsaw School of Economics and Paris School of Economics.
-Her scientific interests include mechanism design, auction theory and bounded rationality.
+Her scientific interests include mechanism design, rational inattention and auction theory.

 W toku | Work in progress